- Do I still have to file a return even if I have no withholding tax to report?

 If I failed to take the timely compensation deduction on my original Employer's Withholding Tax Return (Form MO-941), how do I correct my filing?

-Complete Employer’s Withholding Tax Return Correction (Form MO-941C) to indicate how your return should have been completed and include the timely compensation deduction.
+Complete an amended Employer's Return of Income Taxes Withheld (Form MO-941) to indicate how your return should have been completed and include the timely compensation deduction.

 Withholding is voluntary for the recipient.
 If the recipient requests Missouri taxes be withheld, the plan administrator is required to withhold.